fredrikhgrelland/data-mesh/README.md

 ### Presto-dashboard
-TODO, quick intro to the presto-dashbaord
+To access the presto-dashboard open the URL [`http://localhost:8080`](http://localhost:8080) in your browser (NB: `make connection-to-presto` must be run first).
+Here you can see every query that has been executed by `Presto`, both failed and successful ones.
+You can also see general statistics of the `Presto` instance.

 ### Minio-dashboard
-TODO, quick intro to the minio-dashboard
+To access the minio-dashboard open the URL [http://localhost:8090](http://localhost:8090) in your browser (NB: `make connection-to-minio` must be run first).
+This dashboard shows all files you have stored, and they will be organised in what is called buckets.
+You can treat these as normal directories.
+There will already be two existing buckets, `hive` and `default`.
+To upload your own files you need to create a new bucket to put it in, which can be done by pressing the plus sign in the right hand corner, then the button looking like a hard drive, which is `create bucket` .
+You can now access your new bucket by clicking the name of your new bucket in the left hand column.
+To upload data to this bucket you click the plus-sign again, then the button that looks like a cloud.
+This will open a file-view window, where you can select what you want to upload.

 ### Hue-dashboard
-TODO, quick intro to the hue-dashboard
+To access the hue-dashboard open the URL [http://localhost:8888](http://localhost:8888) in your browser (NB: `make connection-to-hue` must be run first).
+This is an interface where you can write and run sql queries that will be executed by our `Presto` instance.
+There is an example table already laying in our schema, and to query it you can run `SELECT * FROM iris`.

 ### Presto-cli
-If you want to use a local presto-cli and connect that directly to presto, instead of using a sql-interface like hue, you can do that by running these commands in sequence:
+If you want to use a local presto-cli and connect that directly to presto, instead of using a sql-interface like hue, you can do that by running these commands in sequence (NB: `make connection-to-presto` must be run first):
 1. `make download-presto`
 2. `make presto-cli`